vidita-bit/Connect-Covid-19-Volunteers/README.md

-In tools like pycharm previously installed but due to some errors installed it through command prompt using 'pip install smtplib' ssl- previously insatlled in pycharm
+In tools like pycharm previously installed but due to some errors installed it through command prompt using 'pip install smtplib' ssl- previously insatlled in pycharm os and imghdr - previously existed in pycharm